forbearing/k8s/README.md

-The library implements various handlers to more easy manipulate k8s resources such as pods, deployments, etc, inside or outside k8s cluster.
+The library implements various handlers to more easier create/update/apply/patch/delete/get/list/watch k8s resources such as pods, deployments, etc, inside or outside k8s cluster.
 A program that uses the library and runs in a k8s pod meant to be inside k8s cluster.
 If you simply run [examples](./examples) in your pc/mac or server, it meant outside k8s cluster.
 Both of inside and outside k8s cluster is supported by the library.

 There are three kind handler: